Stats are correct up to and including 29th June 2018, which was day 2,500 of the blog.

 From 23/10/15 to 20/11/15 there were 29 consecutive pictures taken only in Hebden Bridge or Manchester, the longest such streak.

 From 13/4/17 to 23/4/17 eleven different locations made it in eleven days: Manchester, Wolverhampton, Lancaster, Morecambe, the Lake District, Haworth, Hebden Bridge, Markham Moor, Cambridge, King’s Lynn and Heckington.

-The locations have been distributed through 26 countries, as follows (I have now split up the different component parts of the UK):
+The locations have been distributed through 32 countries, as follows (I have now split up the different component parts of the UK):

-Of these, the most recent to be depicted for the first time was Poulton-le-Fylde (19/5/18).
+Of these, the most recent one to be depicted for the first time was Poulton-le-Fylde (19/5/18).
 The place I visited longest ago, without yet having gone back, was Stockport (14/10/11).
-The best ‘one-off’ shot — a place I have only depicted once, and to be honest, am unlikely to return to — is probably this one, taken on 5/12/14 in Rock Ferry, Merseyside.
+My favourite ‘one-off’ shot — a place I have only depicted once, and to be honest, am unlikely to return to — is the one above, taken on 5/12/14 in Rock Ferry, Merseyside.
 In other words I feel this is the definitive photo of my experience of a place.
 I would like to note I had a dreadful hangover at this point, too.

 Australia is the second most-depicted country with 97 photos:

 Adelaide (2), Ballina (1), Brisbane (51), Byron Bay (3), Cleveland (1), Cooktown [pictured above] (1), Geelong (1).
 Glasshouse mountains (1), Glenelg (1), Hobart (4), Kangaroo Island (4), Katoomba (3), Laura (1), Melbourne region (1), Mulligan highway (1), Nimbin (1), Redcliffe (1), South Port (1), Stradbroke Island (3), Sydney (10), Torquay (1), Wagga Wagga (4).